 Notes for Applicants

 Please visit the up-to-date application schedule of various programmes.
-You are required to submit the online application before the specified deadline for individual programmes.
+You are required to submit the online application before the specified deadline for individual programme.

 Programme Information and Entrance Requirements